 Even if you’re a budget traveler, you will probably get an urge to splurge for a nice hotel now and then to feel like a real human again.
 Or you may just want to get pampered after so many sacrifices in comfort for weeks or months on end.
-That upgrade may be out of your range in an expensive destination, but in cities with the cheapest hotels, a splurge is not going to require months of work to pay off.
+That upgrade may be out of your range in an expensive destination where 5-star hotels command top dollar, but in cities with the cheapest hotels, luxurious hotel splurges are not going to require months of work to pay off.
 There are some markets where “5-star cheap hotels” is not as much of an oxymoron as you might expect.

 Yes, I’m a cheap traveler most of the time when I’m on my own dime.
 If I can’t cash in points for a free hotel stay at a chain property, I’ll often skip that option in favor of a local bargain, like the $21 per night hotel I just booked one city over from me in Mexico.
 This list below includes only five-star hotels (well, by local ratings at least) and none of them are more than $150.
 Naturally, if you go down to 3- or 4-star level the prices will drop quite a bit.
 You’ll have plenty of choices in double digits in these destinations.

 The good news is, these spots that offer some of the cheapest 5 star hotels are all fun places to visit too.
 They’re all in countries included in my book The World’s Cheapest Destinations, now in its fifth edition.
-So when you walk out the doors of your luxury hotel—with someone in a top hat holding it open for you maybe—you’ll have plenty to keep you occupied in the destination.
+So when you walk out the doors of your luxury hotel with its luxurious accommodation—with someone in a top hat holding it open for you maybe—you’ll have plenty to keep you occupied in the destination.

-All nightly double rates listed for these hotel deals around the world are before taxes but at the refundable rate, in high season or shoulder season.
+All nightly double rates listed for these high-end accommodations around the world are before taxes but at the refundable rate, in high season or shoulder season.
 You’ll pay even less when crowds drop off.
 All are rated as 5-star locally, though of course they may not be deemed that by all international ratings agencies.
 Some countries and cities have higher standards than others.

 Sharm el-Sheikh and Luxor, Egypt

 Many people who visit Sharm el-Sheikh are just going there and back home on a beach holiday or a scuba diving trip.
 But whether doing that or sticking around for a while, check the Sharm el Sheik visa requirements in advance to see if you need any paperwork.
-Once there, you’ll find a sunny spot on the Red Sea where there are plenty of nice hotels to choose from with tantalizing rates.
+Once there, you’ll find a sunny spot on the Red Sea where there are plenty of nice hotels to choose from with tantalizing rates and spacious guest rooms.
 Here are a few examples from January:

 Four Seasons Resort Sharm el-Sheikh – $232